 Chelsea was my Bichon Frise from the time she was 8 weeks old until she passed away at 16 years.
 She was the first and last dog I bought from a breeder.
-Although the breeder worked from her home and had very high adoption standards, a few years after that, I discovered the many wonderful dogs that die in shelters every day.
-After that, I started Perpetual Care to rescue animals from shelters.
+The breeder worked from her home which I was able to tour and inspect, let me meet the parents and had very high adoption standards, but a few years after that, I discovered the many wonderful dogs that die in shelters every day and found a passion for helping to rescue shelter dogs and find homes for them.
+In 2002 after a year of fostering and helping to rehome shelter pets, I started Perpetual Care to rescue animals from shelters.

 Chelsea was my heart dog.
 I gave her my heart completely and she gave me unconditional love and affection.
 My heart broke when I lost her, but by then, I had discovered my passion for helping and protecting pets like her from the trauma of shelters and untimely death because they ended up there.

 Not long after Chelsea passed away, I saw a woman with a young Bichon, so I stopped to talk with her and meet her dog.
 The woman was probably in her late 70's and she said her dog was 2 years old.
 She told me that when she passed away, she put it in her will that her Bichon would be euthanized and buried with her.
 When I asked her why, she said, "Because no one in my family will take care of him after I'm gone."
 That made me sad, and I thought, "That's just not right".
 I didn't think her dog should have to die because she died.
 I thought more and more about what she said over the next several days and looked at my rescue dogs.
 I realized that if anything happened to me, I too had no one to care for them and I feared for them if they ended up in a shelter.